StackExchange/dnscontrol/documentation/styleguide-doc.md

 * Mentioning language features:

-Not every mention to A, CNAME, and other records needs to be a link to the manual for that record type.
+Not every mention to A, CNAME, or function needs to be a link to the manual for that record type.
 However, the first mention on a page should always be a link.
 Others are at the authors digression.